wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 Families).
 As throughout this course, please also use the abundant resources on the web for Australian and global plants (see links on Moodle).
 The key skill in this course is connecting the plants you see in front of you to resource material.

+One note about names: modern botanical rules state that families should be named after a "type" genus and end in "-aceae".
+(Animal families end in -idae.)
+That is the Proteaceae is named for the "type" genus Protea (which is found in South Africa and florist shops).
+Because this was the first genus of the family it becomes the type genus.
+Before these names were introduced there was a bit more chaos in naming of plant families.
+(And there are still a few hold-outs around that want to stick to old names.)
+We've included the old names below as some of the reference books and field guides still use the old names.

 ![A notable Australian genus](banksia.jpg)

 \begin{table}[]